skalenetwork/libBLS/README.md

 ## Classes for BLS threshold signatures

-There are following classes for BLS threshold signatures:

 **BLSPrivateKeyShare** - class for private key for each participant.
 Has methods _sign_ and _signWithHelper_ to sign hashed message.

 **BLSPrivateKey** - class for common private key